 Corporate vs independent funeral directors: who charges more and why

-Two-thirds of Australians do not compare funeral quotes.
+Consumer research, including reporting by CHOICE and consumer advocacy groups, indicates that many Australians do not compare funeral quotes.
 They call one provider, accept the price, and pay.
 In most industries, this would simply mean paying a bit more than necessary.
-In the funeral industry, where a single company owns hundreds of local-sounding brands, it can mean paying thousands more without realising you never actually shopped around.
+In the funeral industry, where a single company owns a wide range of local-sounding brands, it can mean paying thousands more without realising you never actually shopped around.

 Who owns the Australian funeral industry